 The EU is Canada’s second largest trading partner in goods and services.
 In 2011, Canada’s exports of goods and services to the EU totalled $55.3 billion, an increase of 12.6% from 2010.
 Imports of goods and services amounted to $61.1 billion.
 An important facet of the overall economic relationship, and indicative of its depth, are the two-way investment levels.
 The EU’s stocks of foreign direct investment in Canada amounted to $160.7 billion in 2011 and Canada’s stocks of foreign direct investment in the EU totalled $172.5 billion.
 According to European statistics, in 2010 Canada was the third largest investor in the EU after the United States and Switzerland.

-Towards a Comprehensive Economic & Trade Agreement (CETA)
+Comprehensive Economic & Trade Agreement (CETA)

 Foreign Investment Promotion and Protection Agreements (FIPAs)